Pingra11/Group3_ProjectManagementSystem./README.md

 ---

 ## Project Structure
-- /index.html → HTML landing page
+- `/index.html` – Main landing page of the application
-- /HTML/... → HTML page logic
-- /CSS/... → Stylesheet
+- `/HTML/` – Additional HTML files and structural markup
+- `/CSS/` – Stylesheets for layout and design
-- /JS/... → Main JavaScript logic
+- `/JS/` – JavaScript files for interactivity and logic
-- /assets/... → Images or other assets
+- `/assets/` – Images, icons, and other media assets
----